Home heating explained

-The Department of Energy and Climate Change states that the average UK gas user spends around £550 each year on ‘space heating’ – that’s just heating the interior of our homes to you and I.
+In 2020, The Department of Energy and Climate Change stated that the average UK gas user spent around £550 each year on ‘space heating’ – that’s just heating the interior of our homes to you and I.

-The equivalent for electricity runs to around £900 a year – if you’re lucky enough to be on an Economy 7 tariff – but jumps dramatically to a truly astronomical £1,950 if you’re paying the standard rate of electricity.
+In 2020, the equivalent for electricity ran to around £900 a year – if you were lucky enough to be on an Economy 7 tariff – but jumped dramatically to a truly astronomical £1,950 for those paying the standard rate of electricity.

 Image taken from OVO Energy

 Looking at the graph tells us one thing – electricity is one hell of an expensive way to bring warmth and comfort to your home.

 What are the pros & cons of electric central heating?

 Because storage heaters don’t require any pipework or a flue – in the same way that a gas central heating system and radiators will – this kind of system is much easier (and therefore cheaper) to install than a gas central heating system.